 The details of the allegations against you determine whether you get charged with simple assault (a misdemeanor) or aggravated assault (a felony).

-In most cases, simple assault is a second-degree misdemeanor.
+In most cases, simple assault is a second-degree misdemeanor in Montgomery County.
 However, if the assault is part of a fight entered into by mutual consent, it is a third-degree misdemeanor; if it occurs against a victim 12 years or younger by a suspect 18 years or older, it is a first-degree misdemeanor.

-You can get convicted of simple assault in Pennsylvania if the prosecution is able to prove any of the following beyond a reasonable doubt:
+You can get convicted of simple assault in Pennsylvania if the prosecution can prove any of the following beyond a reasonable doubt:

 - You knowingly or recklessly caused or attempted to cause bodily injury to another person.

 - You negligently caused bodily injury to another person using a deadly weapon.

 - You used physical menace to attempt to put another person in fear of imminent bodily injury.

 - You used or attempted to use a hypodermic needle, which you concealed or attempted to conceal on your person, to penetrate a law enforcement officer or an employee of a correctional institution, detention center, or mental health facility during an arrest or search of your person.